-5 Procedures
+5 Procedure

+Describe in detail experiments or other methods of collecting data.
+The purpose of the procedure section is to allow a reader of the report to reproduce the experiment or data collection process.
 You should show that you clearly understand your task, have a logical time plan, say, by the research, design, programming, sub-testing and testing phases of your project.